 Next time you’re planning an evening out with friends, opt for an experience that’s a little more unique.
 Across Michigan, you’ll find a selection of themed bars that making going out a little more interesting.
-From stock market-themed bars in Kalamazoo (yes, that’s right) to the speakeasies of Ann Arbor, check out these eight cool themed bars in Michigan.
+From stock market-themed bars in Kalamazoo (yes, that’s right) to the speakeasies of Ann Arbor, check out these seven cool themed bars in Michigan.

 We kick off our run in Detroit, where the Grand Trunk Pub might look familiar to those with a historical bent.
 It's actually located in what used to be the Grand Trunk Railroad's old ticket office.
 It's been several other things since then, but the current owners of the Grand Trunk Pub have brought back quite a bit of the railroad's old accoutrements, including brass chandeliers and a vaulted ceiling.
 It also serves as many Made-In-Michigan products as it can find, making it a wonderfully Michigan experience.

-The Kalamazoo Beer Exchange in Kalamazoo is one of the most unique themed bars you'll ever see—a bar with a stock market theme.
+The Beer Exchange in Kalamazoo is one of the most unique themed bars you'll ever see—a bar with a stock market theme.
 Beer prices are determined by popularity, so if you want to get in on the ground floor of some otherwise-overlooked stock, you can do so, or buy a popular brand at the height.
 Semirandomly, a “market crash” takes place that sends the prices of all beers dropping through the floor and gives you an opportunity for amazing bargains.

 Ann Arbor's the Ravens Club takes one of the most familiar themes in bars—the 1920s speakeasy—and runs with it, providing not only drinks, but also meals, to help make sure the drinks don't hit an empty stomach too hard.
 A dizzying array of bourbons and whiskeys await you, along with a nice slate of cocktails from the Mai Tai to the Gold Rush, a combination of lemon, honey, and bourbon, with peach infusion.